fedspendingtransparency/data-act-broker-web-app/README.md

 ```bash
 	$ npm run prod
 ```
 This will build the frontend files to the `/public` directory, which you can then deploy on your host.
-In this mode, JavaScript files are minified, debugging tools are disabled, and by default the API calls will be made to the Production API.
+In this mode, JavaScript files are minified, debugging tools are disabled, and by default the API calls will be made to the Production endpoint (`https://broker-api.usaspending.gov/v1/`).

 #### Hosted Development (Build-only)